 One of my favourites – rosebay willowherb

-And as we become more and more aware of the state of our climate, it got me thinking that we need to embrace, indeed encourage these spaces more, to allow nature space and time to reclaim what was taken away.
+As we become more and more aware of the state of our climate, it got me thinking that we need to embrace, indeed encourage these spaces more, to allow nature space and time to reclaim what it has lost.
 This presents a challenge no doubt for councils, town planners and developers and to our own ideas of what makes an attractive space.
+We typically want to see tidy, manicured spaces but perhaps these wildflower wastelands are really the way forward.

 What’s your take on this ?
 I would love to hear what you think on this subject so feel free to leave a comment below.